 Physical Rehabilitative Professions is a two-year program designed for highly motivated students (with an 85 GPA) who are interested in gaining a post- secondary edge in pursuing a career in the rehabilitative field.
 Located at Fadden Associates, students will study the fundamentals of therapy, including the elements of movement, anatomy and physiology.
 As a post-secondary partner, Tompkins Cortland Community College provides onsite dual credit courses allowing students to begin building their college transcript.
 Another important component of the program is providing students with opportunities to shadow health-care professionals in the field.
 Students are also able to earn a Career and Technical

 Endorsement on their diploma by successfully passing an industry standard technical assessment.
 Academic Credits:

-- 3 CTE credits per year

-- 1 science or English 12 credit per year
+1 science or English 12 credit per year

-- 19 TC3 college credits available

 Welding